dotnet/docs/docs/architecture/cloud-native/azure-development-stack.md

 .NET Core plays especially well with microservice-based applications.
 It has many built-in features and open-source integration that simplify microservice development.
 All that said, the .NET Core stack with C\# is an excellent choice for building cloud-native applications in the Azure cloud.

-## Tooling: IDE vs. Editor
+### Visual Studio

 When building cloud-native applications with .NET Core, you have several development tools from which to choose.

-### Visual Studio

 At the top of the list is [Visual Studio](https://visualstudio.microsoft.com/).
 A full-featured IDE [Integrated Development Environment](https://learn.g2crowd.com/ide) for Windows, It includes compilers, debuggers, source control, and profiling tooling.
 It's a complete solution used primarily for .NET development.

 Visual Studio features built-in support of Docker container-based development and a rich set of web development tooling.
 It provides everything you need to develop, manage, and deploy complex microservice applications.
 In the latest version of Visual Studio, you can develop cross-platform applications without leaving the IDE.

 Rated as one of the [world's leading IDEs](https://www.g2crowd.com/categories/integrated-development-environment-ide), Visual Studio is available in a free fully functional [Community Edition](https://visualstudio.microsoft.com/vs/community/).

+### Visual Studio for Mac

+Microsoft also brings the Visual Studio experience to the Mac.
+[Visual Studio 2019 for Mac](https://docs.microsoft.com/visualstudio/mac/?view=vsmac-2019) shares the native macOS look and feel, but is built upon the same shared core from Visual Studio for Windows.
+The editors, debuggers and feature-set are near-identical.
+You can build ASP.NET Core web-based applications, game with Unity, and mobile apps for Andriod and iOS using Xamarin.

 ### Visual Studio Code

 More recently, Microsoft has released [Visual Studio Code](https://code.visualstudio.com/docs/editor/whyvscode).
 A free, lightweight, and cross-platform editor, it can be used to view, edit, run, and debug source code for applications.

 It supports macOS, Linux, and Windows.